osmandapp/web/main/docs/user/plugins/ski-maps.md

 ### Piste by types

 Pistes differ by type.
-A type represents different characteristics for a piste to meet the requirements of different winter related activities: alpine skiing, classic skating, snowboarding, sled riding, backcountry skiing, ski touring, mogul skiing, night skiing, etc. Understanding the [type of the piste](https://wiki.openstreetmap.org/wiki/Key:piste:type) on the map helps in building an optimal navigation route.
+A type represents different characteristics for a piste to meet the requirements of different winter related activities: alpine skiing, classic skating, snowboarding, sled riding, backcountry skiing, ski touring, mogul skiing, night skiing, etc. Understanding the [type of the piste](https://wiki.openstreetmap.org/wiki/Key:piste:type) on the map helps to build an optimal navigation route.

 - **Downhill/alpine skiing piste**